harryabraham11/Brainwave-Matrix-Solutions_Task2_SentimentAnalysisNLP/README.md

 This project demonstrates how to use Natural Language Processing (NLP) techniques to perform sentiment analysis on text data.
 The objective is to classify the sentiment of given text as **positive** or **negative** using a machine learning model.

-> 🔧 This task was completed as part of my internship at **Brainwave Matrix Solutions**.

 ---

 ## 📌 Key Features